CaptainEthan/Presence-for-FCP/README.md

 ## Installation & Build
 1. Open `FCPPresence.xcodeproj` in Xcode.
 2. Update the Discord client ID in `FCPPresence/AppDelegate.swift` (`discordClientID` constant) if you use your own Discord application.
-3. Select a signing team for the `FCPPresence` target if required.
+3. Select a signing team for both targets (`FCPPresence` and `FinalCutPresenceExtension`) if required.
 4. Build and run the `FCPPresence` scheme.
 The app launches as a background agent (no Dock icon).
+5. In Final Cut Pro, open **Window → Extensions → Presence** to show the workflow extension UI.
+Use the toggle to enable/disable presence and the Refresh button to request an immediate update; the panel shows the current Library/Event/Project/timecode detected from the host APIs.

 ### Adding the Discord RPC art assets
 1. In the [Discord Developer Portal](https://discord.com/developers/applications), open your application.